open-mmlab/mmdeploy/docs/en/02-how-to-run/how_to_measure_performance_of_models.md

-# How to measure the performance of a model
+# How to profile model

-After we convert a PyTorch model to a backend model, we may need to test the speed of the model before using it.
-In MMDeploy, we provide a tool to test the speed of backend models in `tools/test.py`
+After converting a PyTorch model to a backend model, you can profile inference speed using `tools/test.py`.

 ## Prerequisite

-Before test the speed of a model of a specific backend, you should [install the plugins](../build.md) of the backend and convert the model to the backend with our [deploy tools](how_to_convert_model.md).
+Install MMDeploy according to [get-started](../get_started.md) instructions.
+And convert the PyTorch model or ONNX model to the backend model by following the [guide](how_to_convert_model.md).

-## Usage
+## Profile

 ```shell
 python tools/test.py \